Fiserv/exchange/docs/getting-started/split-details.md

 ---

-## Split status

-The `/split/status` allows the user to view the status of a defined split, using the same identifiers that were used to send the initial  `/split/transaction-details` request.
+The `/transaction-instruction/status` allows the user to view the status of a defined split, using the same identifiers that were used to send the initial  `/transaction-instruction/transaction-details` request.
 This will respond with the current `status` of the split.
-Notably this can be used to see if a split has failed, and if it needs reprocessing through the  `/split/transaction-details` again, or if the split has been successful.
+Notably this can be used to see if a split has failed, and if it needs reprocessing through the  `/transaction-instruction/transaction-details` again, or if the split has been successful.